eliasolcina/Ranking_Blocket_Bostad/README.md

   alt="Data Frame Screenshot"
   title="Data Fame Screenshot">

-As you can see in the output above, all of the rankings have been summarized in rank_sum and can therefore be used as a column to sort the the objects in terms of attractiveness.
+As you can see in the output above, all of the rankings have been summarized in rank_sum and can therefore be used as a column to sort the the objects in terms of attractiveness for the user.